AndroidLollipop/Sci/README.md

 # sci - the sic compiler/interpretrer
-'sic' stands for the 'sci interpreter/compiler'
+'sic' stands for 'sci interpreter/compiler'
-see how that kinda matches the structure of a recursive descent parser?
+see how that kinda matches the structure of a recursive descent parser? (except that it's left recursive so it wouldn't work without conversion)
 ## example output for tokparse (ast constructor)
 youClod(matchDefine(wrapString("str autism = 'you'"))) ->
 { status: 'success',